 Deploy & go live!

-If you want to deploy your website Heroku is a great option.
-Simply follow the instructions on the Nuxt.js website on how to deploy on Heroku.
-You'll notice some of the work has been done for you already.
+If you want to deploy your website, Netlify is a great option, as it allows you deploy as both a SPA and a Statically built website.
+Simply follow the instructions on the Nuxt.js website on how to deploy on Netlify.

 And that's it deploy your website and your live.